tiry/nuxeo-helm-chart/README.md

  - custom K8S metrics for HPA
  - http session extender to allow to scale out/down without being disconnected
  - build and publish in GCR a ready to deploy image (w or w/o NEV)

+Versions used in these tests :

+ - Nuxeo 11.4.42
+ - google-storage-11.4.42.zip
+ - nuxeo-web-ui-3.1.0-rc.9.zip
+ - nuxeo-arender-11.0.0-RC1.zip

+NB: need to align on LTS when available

 # K8S Setup